Streams

 Listing 17-36: Creating a stream with a counter that will be emitted once every millisecond

 Back in our main function’s async block, we start by calling get_intervals.
-Then we merge the messages and intervals streams with the merge method.
+Then we merge the messages and intervals streams with the merge method, which combines multiple streams into one stream that produces items from any of the source streams as soon as the items are available, without imposing any particular ordering.
 Finally, we loop over that combined stream instead of over messages (Listing 17-37).

 Filename: src/main.rs